 It reminds me, Christmas Eve.
 It generally falls in the month of February/March.
-As it is the end of winter and beginning of spring season in Nepal, it is equally a fantastic time ever to visit, enjoy and observe the carnival.
+As it is the end of winter and the beginning of the spring season in Nepal, it is equally a fantastic time ever to visit, enjoy and observe the carnival.

-The crowd of people and pilgrims have much wonderful time during fair at sacred places, temples, caves, and shrines.
+The crowd of people and pilgrims have much wonderful time during the fair at sacred places, temples, caves, and shrines.
 Pashupatinath temple (the world heritage site according to UNESCO) in Kathmandu is always the center for tourists, researchers, carnival seekers, and culture lovers.

 It is believed as the sacred temple of Shiva.
 Specifically, pilgrims of Nepal and India long to visit this site during this sacred day.

 According to Hindu myth and the greatest Vedas, this festival simply refers to the centenary (birthday) of lord Shiva.
 Shiva, who is the creator of the universe, is supposed to have protected Kathmandu and Nepal.

 Shivaratri is also regarded as the day of lord shiva’s rendezvous (meeting at a special place) with the goddess Parbati.
 They are supposed to have met in the Seleshmantak forest of Pashupatinath in Kathmandu.

 Although it is generally celebrated for a day and night, its preparation starts before a week or month in Kathmandu.
 Woods, chunks, straws, etc. are gathered for saints (Baba) to get hold of fire at night.